--Originally published at flnhub – Flipped Classroom Workshop

 Many Educators Have Written About How They See the Flipped Classroom Helping Students With Special Needs

-One of the participants in the February 2016 4 Week Online Flipped Classroom Workshop works with special needs students.
+One of the participants in on of my 4 Week Online Flipped Classroom Workshop worked with special needs students.
 Just last week, another educator reached out to inquire about resources focused on flipped teaching and learning for students with disabilities or other special needs.
 I have to imagine there are plenty of other teachers who work with students with special needs who are thinking about how the flipped classroom might benefit them.
 So I Googled “flipped classroom and special needs students” and found a wealth of articles worth sharing.

 Apparently, quite a few educators believe that flipped teaching and learning can be particularly effective with special needs students.
 Read for yourself what they’ve written!

 Flipping the Classroom for Students With Learning Disabilities by Norene Wiesen

 “For many teachers, the words “flipped classroom” are nothing more than a synonym for having students watch pre-recorded lesson videos at home and then do related assignments – formerly homework – during class time.
 There’s no doubt that that is exactly what the flipped classroom typically looks like on the surface.
 But when flip teaching is done right, what matters is that it uses time differently and more effectively, in ways that can profoundly benefit all learners, including students with learning disabilities …”

 Flipping the Classroom for Students with Special Needs – Our Presentation, Tools and a Case Study by Andrea Prupas

 “We recently presented our ideas and current work on “Flipping the classroom for students with special needs” at ATIA 2013.
 As we have posted previously, the flipped classroom has been making some big waves in the last year in both K-12 and in higher education.
 We’ve been working on this initative and wanted to share our resources so that we can generate ideas and discussion in this new and growing area.”